(Beta-Psi, Arkansas State, 2005)

 (Epsilon-Zeta, Rider College)

-Veteran college basketball coach who during his 20 seasons leading the Notre Dame Fighting Irish tied the NCAA record for most upsets over a #1 team.
+Veteran college basketball coach who, during his 20 seasons leading the Notre Dame Fighting Irish, tied the NCAA record for most upsets over a #1 team at 7.
+Spent the following 20 years as a Sports Analyst for ESPN.